diodiogod/TTS-Audio-Suite/docs/CHARACTER_SWITCHING_GUIDE.md

 **Note:** If a language model is not available, the system will fallback to the default model with a warning.

 ### 3. Voice File Structure
-Organize character voices using filenames in `voices_examples/`:
+Organize character voices using filenames in `models/voices` (preferred) or in the custom_node TTS Audio Suite folder under `voices_examples/`:

 ```
 voices_examples/